INSIDE:Learn How to Make The Most Authentic Horchata Recipe (Mexican) Using Ingredients That You Most Likely Already Have In Your Pantry.

 The reason it is so popular is that it always adds a refreshing touch to any meal.
 I have yet to meet someone that has tried it without falling in love and being disappointed when it is gone.

-If you go to any Mexican restaurant, you can probably find some version of this delicious Mexican beverage.
-However, many of those are made from powder and don’t have that authentic taste.
+If you go to any Mexican restaurant, you can probably find some version of horchata.
+Be careful though, because many of those are made from powder and don’t have that authentic taste you are looking for.

 Today, I want to show you how to make a truly authentic version of horchata that I learned growing up in Mexico.
-It will take some patience and a little bit of preparation, but I assure you that the results will be worth it.
+It will take some patience and a little bit of preparation, but the results will be worth it.

 What Can You Serve With Horchata?